ahmedabdulrashed1-code/data-professional-survey-dashboard/README.md

 # What's in the dashboard

-* Cards showing total respondents, average age, and average salary
+* Cards showing total respondents and  average age
 * A bar chart comparing average salary by job title
 * A chart showing the most popular programming languages
 * A breakdown of respondents by country